 “There is nothing based on the facts that have been placed before us that can justify the execution style murder of their child by this police officer as he held his hands up,” the statement said.

-Missouri's governor, Jay Nixon, told reporters, "I think the focal point here remains to figure how and why Michael Brown was killed.
+Missouri Gov. Jay Nixon told reporters, “I think the focal point here remains to figure how and why Michael Brown was killed.”

-The police chief, before speaking to reporters, told CNN's Don Lemon that the officer was "devastated" by what had happened.
-Jackson has described the officer as well-mannered and respectful.
+The Ferguson police chief, before speaking to reporters, told CNN’s Don Lemon that the officer was devastated by what had happened.
+Jackson described the officer as well-mannered and respectful.